wonseok95/circleci-images/README.md

 To view the Dockerfiles for CircleCI images, check the artifacts tab of the latest green job for this repo: https://circleci.com/gh/circleci/circleci-images/tree/master

-The Dockerfiles aren't available on Dockerhub.
-Currently, they can only be uploaded with Dockerhub's automated builder, which requires one Git repo per Dockerhub image type.
+The Dockerfiles aren't available on Docker Hub.
+Currently, they can only be uploaded with Docker Hub's automated builder.